JasonPy/3dcv-mini-project/readme.md

 |top_hat_width | float, specifing the maximal distance for which a pixel is cosidered as inlier|

 The file `./demo.ipynb` contains an example of how to use the class RANSAC.
 It is also shown how to execute the RANSAC parallel.
-# Results

-# Future Thoughts
-We were not able to provide this repository in form of a python package yet.
-This may be done in the future.
-Implement Feature Type DA_RGB_DEPTH